Naval training completed: training ship "Smolny" arrives in Kamchatka

-As part of this voyage, the Project 887 ship covered approximately 23,000 nautical miles
+As part of this voyage, the Project 887 ship covered about 23,000 nautical miles

-The training ship "Smolny" with cadets arrived at the main base of the Pacific Fleet's (TOF) submarine forces in Kamchatka, the press service of the Pacific Fleet reported.
+The training ship "Smolny" with cadets arrived at the main base of the Pacific Fleet (TOF) submarine forces in Kamchatka.
+This was reported by the press service of the Pacific Fleet.

 Project 887 training ship "Smolny"